-Example 14.3.1: Share with some files oplocked
+Example 14.1: Share with some files oplocked

-'''

-[global]

-veto oplock files = /filename.htm/.txt/

-[share_name]

-veto oplock files = /.exe/filename.ext/

-'''

-you have read and understood the Samba oplock code.'
+[global] veto oplock files = /filename.htm/\.txt/ [share\name] veto oplock files = /\.exe/filename.ext/ oplock break wait time is an smb.conf parameter that adjusts the time interval for Samba to reply to an oplock break request.
+Samba recommends: "Do not change this parameter unless you have read and understood the Samba oplock code."
 Oplock break Wait Time can only be configured globally in the smb.conf file as shown below.

-'''

 oplock break wait time = 0 (default)

-'''

 Oplock break contention limit is an smb.conf parameter that limits the response of the Samba server to grant an oplock if the configured number of contending clients reaches the limit specified by the parameter.
-Samba recommends 'Do not change this parameter unless you have read and understood the Samba oplock code.'
-Oplock break Contention Limit can be enable on a pershare basis, or globally for the entire server, in the smb.conf file as shown in Example 14.3.2.
+Samba recommends "Do not change this parameter unless you have read and understood the Samba oplock code."
+Oplock break Contention Limit can be enable on a pershare basis, or globally for the entire server, in the smb.conf file as shown in Example 14.2.

-Example 14.3.2: Configuration with oplock break contention limit
+Example 14.2: Configuration with oplock break contention limit

 '''

+[global]

+oplock break contention limit = 2 (default)

+[share_name]

-[global] oplock break contention limit = 2 (default) [share_name] oplock break contention limit = 2 (default)
+oplock break contention limit = 2 (default)

 '''